 There are many times you might use a character reference (also known as a personal reference) in addition to or as an alternative to an employment reference letter.
 For example, if you are looking for your first job and have no professional references, a personal reference is a great option.
 If you are concerned about the reference your employer might give you, you can also add a personal reference to boost your application.

 A personal reference is someone who can speak to your character and abilities.
-They typically know you in a more personal capacity.
-They might be a neighbor, a volunteer leader, a coach, or even a friend.
+This person typically knows you in a more personal capacity.
+A personal reference can be a neighbor, a volunteer leader, a coach, or even a friend.

-Read here for more information about who to ask for a character reference, and how to write a character reference letter.
-Also read below for sample personal references.
+Get more information about who to ask for a character reference, and how to write a character reference letter.
+Here are examples of personal reference letters:

 When you provide a list of references to an employer, you should include your name at the top of the page.
 Then list your references, including name, job title, company, and contact information, with a space in between each reference.